An ad-free and cookie-free webpage by FactorPad

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Homestreet Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HMST stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how HMST stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Savings Institutions industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.